UniMath/agda-unimath/src/synthetic-homotopy-theory/universal-property-pushouts.lagda.md

 This combines both special cases of the pushout pasting lemmas for equivalences.

-Notice that the triple (i.j.k) is really an equivalence of spans.
+Notice that the triple `(i,j,k)` is really an equivalence of spans.
 Thus, this result can be phrased as: the pushout is invariant under equivalence of spans.

 ```agda